baxterhs/hs-ebay-web-resources/README.md

-# eBay Product Styles
+# eBay Product Description CSS

 A collection of CSS stylesheets designed to enhance the appearance of product listings on eBay.
+Primarily created for UK Home Decor Brand: Home Selections Limited.

 ## Table of Contents